dandv/discourse-post-process/README.md

 ## Dependencies

-The script uses ES6 and thus requires Node v4 or later.
-The `discourse-api` module needs to accept [these two simple pull requests](https://github.com/dandv/discourse-post-process/issues/1) in order for the script to run.
+The script uses ES6 features and thus requires Node v4 or later.

 ## Usage